 - 10.2.1 A number of levels of priority shall be required in order to offer different grades of service to different users and calls.
 Five levels of priority shall be defined: (M)

 - Railway emergency;

 - control-command (safety);

-- public emergency and group calls between drivers in the same area;
+- public emergency, high priority calls and group calls between drivers in the same area;

 - railway operation;

 - railway information.

 - 10.2.2 In order to provide interoperability, priorities shall be allocated consistently across all EIRENE networks, as shown in the following table.
 (M)

-UIC Priority Automatic answering Pre-emption (of) Railway emergency Y Control-command (safety) and below Control-command (safety) Y Public emergency, group calls between drivers in the same area and below Public emergency and group calls between drivers in the same area Y Railway operation, Control-command information and below Railway operation (eg calls from or for drivers and controllers) and Control-command information Y Railway information and below Railway information and all other calls N -
+UIC Priority Automatic answering Pre-emption (of) Railway emergency Y Control-command (safety) and below Control-command (safety) NA Public emergency, high-priority calls, group calls between drivers in the same area that have been initiated by a driver and below Public emergency, high-priority calls and group calls between drivers in the same area that have been initiated by a driver Y Railway operation, Control-command (information) and below Railway operation (eg calls from or for drivers and controllers including group calls between drivers in the same area that have been initiated by a controller) and Control-command (information) Υ Railway information and below Railway information and all other calls N -